 What we believe about our deservability, and what we tell ourselves about what we have, has a bigger effect on our prosperity than how much we have.

 Prosperity is not a matter of how much money we have or how many possessions we own.
-Lots of people have plenty of money and possessions, yet they’re not living prosperously.
-Money and success are the results of prosperity, but they don’t determine it.
+Many people have plenty of money and possessions, yet they’re not experiencing a prosperous life.
+Money and success can be the results of prosperity, but they don’t determine the presence of it.

 Imagine walking around feeling good about everyone and everything.
 That’s what it takes to be prosperous.
 Not just in finances, but also in love, relationships, health, professional success, wisdom and happiness.

-We can appreciate life as it is and accept it without demanding that it be different.
-In that case, Life is what we get – liveliness, expansion and abundance.
+We can accept and appreciate life as it is, without wishing that it would be different.
+And in that case, life is what we’ll get – liveliness, expansion and abundance.

-Or we can resist life as it is and live in a world of shoulds based on our beliefs and judgments.
-Then we can be angry when people don’t do what we want or when life isn’t what it should be – and we can say, “Life isn’t fair!”
-In that case, our resistance will block our prosperity.
+Or we can resist life as it is and live in a world of shoulds, based on our beliefs and judgments.
+Then we can be angry when people don’t do what we want, or when life isn’t what it should be.
+And we can say, “Life isn’t fair!”
+And in that case, our resistance will block our prosperity.

-We’re living prosperously when we trust that Life is working for us, not against us; when we let go any beliefs about not being capable or worthy; and when we drop resistance in our relationships by letting people be as they are without making them wrong.
+We’re living prosperously when we trust that life is working for us, not against us; when we let go beliefs about not being capable or worthy; and when we drop resistance in our relationships by accepting people exactly as they are.

-It includes making the deliberate choice to express love instead of fear, appreciation instead of pessimism, cooperation instead of competition, support instead of criticism, and understanding instead of anger.
+It includes consciously choosing to express love instead of fear, appreciation instead of pessimism, cooperation instead of competition, support instead of criticism, and patience instead of anger.

 Living prosperously means doing whatever we do so well that we can’t do it more effectively, and feeling good about it.
-In that case, we’re telling our resources what to do instead of them telling us what to do.
+And in that case, we’re telling our resources what to do instead of them telling us what to do.
 And money’s working for us, instead of the opposite.

-Life is designed to support us.
-When we enjoy life, when we love well and are loved, when we appreciate our experience, we’re wealthy, no matter what.
+When we enjoy life, when we love well and we’re well loved, when we accept and appreciate our experience of life, we’re wealthy, no matter what.